Search

 New framing

-The best engineers hold both frames simultaneously.
 They care deeply about code quality because sloppy code creates future problems for real people.
-But they don't confuse the code with the goal.

-They also know when not to write code.
 Saying "we can solve this with an existing library" or "let's reconfigure what we already have" is a skill.
-Knowing the right moment to do absolutely nothing and let a problem resolve itself — that's a skill too.

-Ask "is there a simpler way to achieve the same outcome?" before designing a solution
+Ask "is there a simpler way to achieve the same outcome?" before designing a solution.

 Senior

-Turn ambiguous stakeholder requests into written, signed-off requirements before any code starts
+Turn ambiguous stakeholder requests into written, signed off requirements before any code starts.

-Lead / Staff
+Lead or Staff

-Make "should we build this?" a standard agenda item in planning
+Make "should we build this?" a standard agenda item in planning.

 The best compliment you can receive

-There's a particular compliment that the best engineers earn, and almost never mention in performance reviews because it's invisible.
-It sounds like this, from a product manager, months after a planning session:
+There is a particular compliment that the best engineers earn.
+It almost never appears in performance reviews because it is invisible.

 No lines of code were written.
-A problem was solved.
-Value was created.

-That's the job.
+That is the job.

 Your job is to make things better for people.
+Code is simply one of the tools you use to do that.

-The engineers who internalize this — who see themselves as problem-solvers who happen to use code as their main tool — grow faster, deliver more, and build the kind of reputation that opens every door.
-They stop counting commits and start counting impact.
-And impact, unlike commits, compounds forever.
+The engineers who internalize this idea, who see themselves as problem solvers who happen to use code as their main tool, grow faster, deliver more, and build the kind of reputation that opens every door.

-Start with one small practice: the next time a ticket lands in your queue, before opening your editor, write down — in one sentence — what problem it solves for a real person.
-If you can't, ask.
-That pause is where great engineering begins.
+The next time a ticket lands in your queue, before opening your editor, write down in one sentence what problem it solves for a real person.

 Viola Lunkuse